Evrey/SHC_AIV/README.md

 This castle has propably the most historically accurate layout you'll ever see in a Stronghold game.
 As an easter egg, all of Frederick's castles are architecturally inspired by the castle of Nürnberg.
 This castle is known to have been the favourite residence of many emperors of the so-called *Holy Empire* and thus I gave it to Frederick.

 Frederick's castles consist of three sections, one in front of the next one.
 To improve his castle's defences, a section's walls are never connected to an other section's walls.
-And thus, unlike e.g. the castles of the Wolf, you cannot take over the whole castle by pushing just one siege tower somewhere against the walls.
+And thus, unlike e.g. the castles of the original Wolf, you cannot take over the whole castle by pushing just one siege tower somewhere against the walls.
 The original castle is built on a hill-rock-thing.
 To compensate for the lack of such positions in *Stronghold Crusader*, Frederick's castles are surrounded by a thick moat.

 ### King Philip